TDS Meters: What Are They, And Do You Need One?

 What Does TDS Not Measure?

 A TDS meter does not measure contaminants.
 It will not tell you if your water is healthy.
 Some healthy minerals like potassium, magnesium, and calcium can actually cause your TDS meter to spike.
 So, any water filter with a remineralizer will cause the opposite effect on a TDS meter than you expect.
-Your water could also have heavy metals like lead, or other contaminants like pesticides, pharmaceuitcals, or hexavalent chromium.
+Your water could also have heavy metals like lead, or other contaminants like pesticides, pharmaceuticals, or hexavalent chromium.
 The TDS meter will not pick these contaminants up.

 Do You Need A TDS Meter or a water testing kit?

 When considering water filtration, the short answer is: no – you do not need a TDS meter.
 Having your water tested using a test kit will provide a report that explains exactly what’s in the water – including those dissolved solids.
-You’ll find out what contaminants are in your water that cause you concern, and then you can find a filtration solution to meet all of your water goals.
+You’ll find out what contaminants are in your water that causes you concern, and then you can find a filtration solution to meet all of your water goals.

 Then – Why Water Filtration?

 One of the reasons Aquasana filtered water tastes so good is because we utilize a selective filtration process.
 All of our drinking water filters use the same process and we call that the Aquasana Claryum® Filtration Technology.
-Our filter is certified to remove 77 contaminants including chlorine, chloramines, lead, pharmaceuticals, pesticides, herbicides, etc. However, we specifically DO NOT remove the healthy minerals (calcium, magnesium, and potassium) in the water.
-We filter out the bad but leave in the good – and some of what makes it good are those TDS’s.
+Our filter is certified to remove 77 contaminants including chlorine, chloramines, lead, pharmaceuticals, pesticides, herbicides, etc. However, we specifically DO NOT remove healthy minerals (calcium, magnesium, and potassium) in the water.
+We filter out the bad but leave in the good – and some of what makes it good is those TDS’s.
 The Claryum selective filtration process will make water taste more natural because we filter water back to the form nature intended.

 When it comes to our Claryum Filtration Technology, we recommend these top drinking water filters:

 The Aquasana Claryum Filtration Technology utilizes three main processes.
 First, carbon absorption – this removes most of the organic compounds (chlorine, pharma, pesticides, herbicides, etc).
-The body is mostly carbon, so this filtration process acts much like the human body would.
+The body is mostly carbon, so this filtration process acts much as the human body would.
 Our filtration process here is better than gravity pitchers because we use a dense carbon block and pressure instead of granulated carbon and gravity.
-The result is much greater contact time of the water with the carbon even though the filtration process is faster.
+The result is a much greater contact time of the water with the carbon even though the filtration process is faster.
 Cool, huh?